 Roasting vegetables is one of the easiest ways to add more nutrient-dense foods to your diet.
 This dish’s blend of summer and year-round produce is tossed in an immune-boosting garlic miso sauce for added nutrition and delicious flavor.
 Miso is a thick paste made from fermented soybeans.
 Sometimes called miso paste or miso soybean paste, it can be found in any Asian grocery, or in the international section of mainstream grocery stores.
 You can use either white (mild) or red (stronger) miso.
-Miso is high in protein and rich in vitamin B6, choline, calcium, and zinc.
-Because it’s a fermented food, it also promotes gut health, which could help strengthen your immune system.
+In Tokyo, they prefer the stronger red or brown varieties.

-1 Tbs. grapeseed oil
+2-3 Tbs. grapeseed or coconut oil

-1 ¼ cup chopped onion (½ extra-large onion)
+1 cup diced onion

-1 ¼ cups heirloom cherry tomatoes
+1¼ cups heirloom cherry tomatoes

 ¼ cup water

-1 Tbs. miso
+1 Tbs. miso paste

 1 Tbs. toasted sesame oil

-½ tsp. honey
+½ tsp. honey or agave syrup

 3 cloves garlic